bahattinyunus/farmware.v1/README.md

 ### Sensors
 - **GPS Module**:
   - E.g., [u-blox NEO-6M GPS Module](https://www.u-blox.com).
-  - Provides real time location data for field mapping and navigation.
+  - Provides real-time location data for field mapping and navigation.
 - **Camera**:
   - Any USB or onboard camera compatible with OpenCV.
   - Used for detecting rows, boundaries, and obstacles.